RonenNess/Vector2js/README.md

 # Vector2js
-Simple 2D Vectors for JS.
+A simple 2D Vectors for JS.